BestTimesToVisit.com Logo

 Top Things to Do

-Immerse yourself in Kanak culture at this architecturally stunning centre, designed to blend with the natural landscape.
-Discover traditional art, crafts, and history, and witness contemporary exhibitions that showcase the evolving identity of New Caledonia.
-The surrounding gardens offer a peaceful retreat.
+Immerse yourself in Kanak culture at this architecturally stunning centre, designed by Renzo Piano.
+Wander through the unique wooden 'cases' that house fascinating exhibits on traditional and contemporary Kanak art, history, and way of life.
+The surrounding gardens offer a peaceful escape and a chance to appreciate the Melanesian landscape.

 See all 8 things to do →